microsoft/pxt-common-packages/libs/game/docs/reference/scene/tile-map.md

 ### Different tile sizes

-When tiles with different sizes are in the tile map, the scene might make an area for each tile that is the size of the largest tile.
+When tiles with different sizes are in the tile map, the scene might adjust the size of tiles when they're shown to try and make them fit.
 If necessary, bigger tiles are partially overlapped or reduced to fit along with the smaller tiles.

 Mixing these two sizes of tiles in the map: